Unlimited Love: Production and music

 After working with Danger Mouse on The Getaway, the Chili Peppers brought in Rick Rubin, who has produced several of their most successful albums.
 Rubin said seeing their first rehearsal after Frusciante's return made him cry: "It was so thrilling to see that group of people back together because they made such great music for so long and it really hit me in an emotional way."

 Rehearsals were halted in 2020 due to the COVID-19 pandemic.
 They resumed in 2021 at Rubin's Shangri-La studio in Malibu, with around 100 new songs to work on.
 The band recorded almost 50 tracks, with the band intending to release 40 of the tracks as one album, spread over seven physical discs.
 The band's label, Warner Records, resisted this release strategy, with a "compromise" being reached where the band split thirty-four songs across two separate studio albums.
-The second album from the Unlimited Love recording sessions, Return of the Dream Canteen, was released on October 14, 2022.
+The second album from the recording sessions, Return of the Dream Canteen, was released on October 14, 2022.

 Reviewers described the album as funk rock and alternative rock.
 NME said it shared the "melancholic riffmaking, anthemic choruses and softly-sung melodies" of Frusciante's previous work with the Chili Peppers, but introduced new "grungey" and acoustic elements.

 Release and promotion

 The Red Hot Chili Peppers announced Unlimited Love on February 4, 2022.
 The first single, "Black Summer", was released on February 4, backed by a music video directed by Deborah Chow.
 It became the Chili Peppers' fourteenth number-one single on the Billboard charts and their 26th top-ten single on the Alternative Songs chart.
 The band previewed the new album by releasing "Poster Child" as a promotional single on March 4, backed by a music video directed by Julien & Thami, followed by "Not the One" on March 24.
 "These Are the Ways", the second single, was released on March 31 with a music video directed by Malia James.

 The Chili Peppers performed their first show to promote the album at the Fonda Theatre on April 1.
 This was followed by performances on Jimmy Kimmel Live!
 The Tonight Show Starring Jimmy Fallon,The Howard Stern Show, at Amoeba Music and at the Yaamava' Resort & Casino in April and at the New Orleans Jazz & Heritage Festival in May.
 A scheduled appearance at the Billboard Music Awards was canceled.
 SiriusXM launched the Whole Lotta Red Hot channel on April 1.
 The channel features track-by-track commentary on Unlimited Love and an exclusive concert for subscribers later in the year.

-On June 4, the Red Hot Chili Peppers began a global stadium tour, starting in Seville, Spain and that will continue into 2023 in support of Return of the Dream Canteen.
-The shows are supported by acts including the Strokes, A$AP Rocky, Beck, Haim, St. Vincent, Anderson .Paak, Nas, Thundercat, King Princess and Post Malone.
+On June 4, the Red Hot Chili Peppers began a global stadium tour, starting in Seville, Spain which continued into 2023 in support of Return of the Dream Canteen.
+The shows were supported by acts including the Strokes, A$AP Rocky, Beck, Haim, St. Vincent, Anderson .Paak, Nas, Thundercat, King Princess and Post Malone.